mongodb/mongo-python-driver/doc/examples/bulk.rst

   >>>

 .. warning:: ``nModified`` is only reported by MongoDB 2.6 and later.
-When connected to an earlier server version, PyMongo omits this field from the results of a bulk write operation.
+When connected to an earlier server version, or in certain mixed version sharding configurations, PyMongo omits this field from the results of a bulk write operation.

 The first write failure that occurs (e.g. duplicate key error) aborts the remaining operations, and PyMongo raises